 From advanced sensors to artificial intelligence, motor vehicles of all types are rapidly becoming hosts to the latest electronics technology.
-In this post, we examine the reasons why the latest automotive systems need multi-core processors.
+In this post, we examine the reasons why most modern automotive systems need multi-core processors.

 Modern automotive systems and multi-core processors

-Over recent years, the transport manufacturing industry has seen a wide proliferation of electronics know-how and hardware expertise.
-Some notable examples include improvements to electrical and electronic power systems, as well as refined telematics for insurance costing and route optimisation.
+Over recent years, the transport manufacturing industry has seen an extensive proliferation of electronics know-how and hardware expertise.
+Some notable examples include improvements to electrical and electronic power systems, as well as refined telematics for insurance costing and route optimization.
 Today, even though motor vehicles feature more electronics than ever, there is more in the pipeline.
 Control circuits and advanced driver-assistance systems (ADAS) are set to become part of standard vehicle specifications, for instance, instead of being costly additional options.